 The first session will consist of team matches totaling about 20 boards; the exact number of boards will depend on the number of teams that participate.
-Each team will play every other team in the event.
+If 12 or fewer teams enter, each team will play every other team in the event.
+If more than 12 teams enter, the teams will be split into two groups (called Group A and Group B).
 The number of boards in each match will also depend on the number of teams that participate.
 Hereafter, this session will be called "the Round Robin (RR)."

-After a lunch break, the two teams with highest total scores in the morning will play a head-to-head 20-board match to determine the winner of the team event.
+After a lunch break, the teams with highest total scores in the morning will play off to determine the winner of the team event.
 Hereafter, this session will be called "the Championship Final (CF)."

-Any high school may enter as many teams as it wishes.
-However, the two teams in the CF may not represent the same high school.
-The highest ranked team and the next highest ranked team from a different school will compete in the CF.
+The number of teams that qualify for the CF will depend on the number of teams that enters.
+If six or fewer teams enter, two will qualify for the CF. If seven or eight teams enter, three will qualify.
+If nine or more teams enter, four will qualify.
+Any high school may enter at most two teams.
+If two or three teams qualify, no more than one team in the CF may represent the same high school.
+The highest ranked team and the next highest ranked team from a different school will compete in the CF. If four teams qualify, both teams from a school will compete in the CF, but they must play each other in the semifinal match.
+If all qualifying teams represent different schools, in the semifinal matches, Team A1 will face Team B2, and Team B1 will face A2.

-Participating teams must register for the event by March 26, 2017, by filling out the registration form on the SiVY website (http://www.siliconvalleyyouthbridge.org/).
+Participating teams must register for the event by March 30, 2018, by filling out the registration form on the SiVY website; see http://siliconvalleyyouthbridge.org/programs/HSchampionship/2018/ hschampionship.html